Adequate88/vrgame/README.md

-# *Title Here*
+# *Intruder*
 ---
-This repository contains the source Unity files for *Title Here*.
+This repository contains the source Unity files for *Intruder*.
 All files within the `assets` folder are relevant to the structure of the game.

 ## Overview

 In this README we cover the following topics.
-- Produced scripts and assets: Created entirely by your team.
+- Produced scripts and assets: Created entirely by our team.
 - Adapted scripts/assets: Modified from external sources.
 - Unmodified scripts/assets: Used as-is.
 - Relevant content (scripts, assets, scenes) for each custom feature.